Internship OpportunitiesRichmond General Assembly Internship

-Upon returning to the College, students may seek to have that credit converted to Government 498, Internship (which counts toward the 120 graduation credits and the major): doing so requires submitting all academic work completed/submitted as part of the internship course, along with a copy of the College's Transfer Credit Request Form (available at the Registrar's office), to the Department, which will evaluate it based on the criteria for Govt.
+Upon returning to W&M, students may seek to have that credit converted to Government 498, Internship (which counts toward the 120 graduation credits and the major): doing so requires submitting all academic work completed/submitted as part of the internship course, along with a copy of the Transfer Credit Request Form (available at the Registrar's office), to the Department, which will evaluate it based on the criteria for Govt.
 498 credit above.

 Students undertaking internships that will take them away from campus for a semester or year should notify the Office of the Dean of Students before beginning the internship.
 International students who are considering an internship must contact the Office of International Students, Scholars and Programs (located in the Reves Center) concerning visa requirements.